In Honor of the Late, Great Tony Todd, I am Rerunning This Piece on Candyman

 Any realism Candyman possesses comes from Madsen’s ferociously committed but deeply nuanced performance.
 We believe in Candyman because she believes.

-In its second half Candyman steers away from the grit and social commentary of its beginning and becomes a sort of grim fairy tale about a strong-willed innocent facing down evil.
+In its second half, Candyman moves away from the grit and social commentary of its beginning and becomes a grim fairy tale about a strong-willed innocent facing down evil.

-Candyman lives in a world of myth and metaphor, allegory and legend.
-It’s rooted irrevocably in the brutal realities of Chicago in 1992 and 1892 and 2022 but it aspires to something bigger and more mythic.
+Candyman lives in a world of myth, metaphor, allegory, and legend.
+It’s rooted irrevocably in the brutal realities of Chicago in 1992, 1892, and 2022, but it aspires to something bigger and more mythic.

 bee my baby!